top of page

 fresco from San Bevignate of the Knights Templar at the Battle of Nablus (1242)

-The Crusades
+The crusades

-During the First Crusade, from 1096 to 1099, no kings were involved on the battlefields, and therefore there was no evident leadership.
+During the first crusade, from 1096 to 1099, no kings were involved on the battlefields, and therefore, there was no evident leadership.
 In total, there were four different armies.
-One of these armies came from Northern France.
-One of the leaders of this army was Count Robert II of Flanders, nicknamed Robert of Jerusalem.
+One of these armies came from northern France.
+Among the leaders of this northern French army was Count Robert II of Flanders, later nicknamed Robert of Jerusalem.
 Robert II eventually controlled a force of circa eight hundred knights and a few thousand foot soldiers.
 Among them were many Flemish and Frisian bowmen (De Maesschalck 2012).
-Count Robert II and his men fought in Syria, Lebanon, Palestine, and together with the army of Godfrey of Bouillon, they conquered the sacred city of Jerusalem, the highest goal of the Crusade.
+Count Robert II and his men fought in Syria, Lebanon, and Palestine, and together with the army of Godfrey of Bouillon, they conquered the sacred city of Jerusalem, the highest goal of the crusade.
 This is also how Robert II earned his illustrious nickname.
-Frisians also participated in the Second Crusade, from 1145 to 1149.
-It was Frisians, under the command of Popte Ulvinga (see further below), who led the way to take the city of Lisbon,

 the Siege of Jerusalem by the armies of Robert II of Flanders and Godfrey of Bouillon in 1099

-Concerning Tunisia, they were Frisians from the regions Ommelanden and Ostfriesland who assisted King Louis IX during the Eighth Crusade in the year 1270.
+Concerning Tunisia, they were Frisians from the regions Ommelanden and Ostfriesland who assisted King Louis IX during the eighth crusade in the year 1270.
 The Battle of El Bahira in modern Tunisia in 1270, as described in the Cronica Floridi Horti, also gives a unique glimpse of how Frisian crusaders operated.

 Half a century later, in the year 1269, another impressive fleet departed from Frisia.
 This time a fleet of fifty ships, departing from the island of Borkum in the modern region of Ostfriesland (Jansen & Janse 1991).